-But you can also apply a formula on an existing visualization and have the result displayed in a new visualization which is added to the dashboard.
-This option will leave your original visualization (and metric set) unchanged.
+But you can also apply a formula on an existing visualization and have the result displayed in a new metric set and visualization added to the dashboard.
+This option will leave your original visualization and metric set unchanged.

 As an example, first create a new dashboard as before.
-It should have a bar chart (e.g. chart1) that displays an Internet Sales Amount measure against a Date.Calendar hierarchy.
-Go to the toolbar, click Data Visualization, and then scroll the dropdown menu until you find the Formula Visualization item.
+It should have a bar chart (e.g., chart1) that displays an Internet Sales Amount measure against a Date.Calendar hierarchy.
+Go to the toolbar, click Data Visualization, and then scroll until you find the Formula Visualization item.

 Type a dollar sign character ($).
 From the menu, select chart1.